Peripli/specification/api.md

 ## Visibility Management

 Visibilities in the Service Manager are used to manage which platform sees which service plan.
-In addition, labels can be attached to a visibility to further scope the access of the plan inside the platform (if applicable).
+If applicable, labels MAY be attached to a visibility to further scope the access of the plan inside the platform.

 ## Creating a Visibility